What does it take to be a great house sitter?

 The Importance of a “WIN-WIN” approach

 Our sense about house sitting is that the best house sitting experiences (for both homeowners and house sitters) happen when their arrangement has a sense of balance – not that it has to be an equally great “win” for each side.
-In real-life house sitting arrangements, it is common for one side to feel like they got a superior deal than the other.
-What’s important is that each side sees it as a “win” — whether a BIG, SUPER, or just a “win” – but always a win on each side.
+In real-life house sitting arrangements, it is common for one side to feel like they got a “better deal” than the other.
+Regardless, what’s important is that each side sees it as a “win” — whether a BIG, SUPER, or just a “win” – but always a win on each side.

 Often it is the house sitters who can’t believe he, she or they have found such a terrific home to house sit – for free!
 Homeowners who come home to a happy, healthy pet (without having kennel bills to pay or friends to “pay back”) also appreciate their benefit.

-Any issues that are vague or that come up during the interview process can be negotiated.
-The final terms you agree to should be documented in your written agreement with the homeowner.
+Any issues that are vague or that come up during the interview process need to be clarified.
+We strongly advise to have the final terms documented in your written agreement with the homeowner.

 About Using Our Private Messaging system

-When a house sitter sees a listing they want to apply for, they click the CONTACT link located on the listing.
+When a house sitter sees a listing they want to apply for, they click the CONTACT LINK located on the listing.
 Our in-system messaging software opens up and they can send that homeowner an in-system message.
 Homeowners can also initiate contact by clicking to see a given house sitter’s Profile, and clicking to CONTACT them.
 Many homeowners prefer to contact sitters directly this way, instead of listing the assignment online.

-All members sending or receiving messages are only identified by their user names, with a link to their Member Profile.
+All sitters sending or receiving messages are only identified by their user names, with a link to their Member Profile.
 In this way, HouseSitMexico protects the privacy of all members.
-After you’ve communicated through our private system, you can decide when and if you are ready to share direct contact information (such as email, telephone or Skype address).
+After you’ve communicated through our private system, you can decide when and if you are ready to share direct contact information (such as email or telephone number).

 Should the cancellation be unavoidable (such as a cancellation due to death or illness) the sitter should contact the homeowner as soon as possible.
-Any HouseSitMexico member (either homeowner or house sitter) known to have broken a firm house sitting agreement without good cause will lose the remaining portion of their membership in HouseSitMexico without a refund.
+Any HouseSitMexico member (either homeowner or house sitter) who breaks a firm house sitting agreement without good cause will lose the remaining portion of their membership in HouseSitMexico without a refund.
 We advise house sitters not to buy tickets for their transportation until a firm agreement has been MUTUALLY confirmed.